MatthewShelby/BitcoinWallet/README.md

 ## Getting Started

 To explore the Bitcoin Wallet MVP, follow these steps:

-1. Clone this repository to your local machine.
+1. Go to https://matthewshelby.github.io/BitcoinWallet/ and sign up as a new user.
-2. Install the required dependencies using [dependency manager].
+2. Copy your wallet address from the dashboard to receive funds.
-3. Run the application by [command to run].
+3. Fill the transfer form to send funds to another Bitcoin address.
-4. Access the wallet interface through your web browser.
+4. Check your transactions in the explorer at the bottom of your dashboard.

 ## Feedback and Contributions